girlenolima/spring-desktop-home-office-api/README.md

     > 🌎 REST (Representational State Transfer) is an architectural model, not a programming language or technology, that provides guidelines for distributed systems to communicate directly using existing Web principles and protocols without the need for SOAP or other sophisticated protocol.

     > 📗 REST(Representational State Transfer, que significa Transferência Representacional de Estado) é um modelo de arquitetura e não uma linguagem ou tecnologia de programação, que fornece diretrizes para que os sistemas distribuídos se comuniquem diretamente usando os princípios e protocolos existentes da Web sem a necessidade de SOAP ou outro protocolo sofisticado.

 - JSON
+    > 🌎 JSON (JavaScript Object Notation) is a lightweight markup language that allows for storing and transmitting structured data in text form.
+It is widely used in web applications for exchanging data between a server and a client application, such as a web browser.

+    > 📗 JSON (JavaScript Object Notation) é uma linguagem de marcação leve que permite armazenar e transmitir dados estruturados em forma de texto. É amplamente utilizada em aplicativos web para trocar dados entre um servidor e um aplicativo cliente, como um navegador web.

 - Evolutionary Database Design - Versionamento de BD.
 - Content Negotiation - (JSON / XML ...)
     > 🌎 Content negotiation is the mechanism that is used for serving different representations of a resource to the same URI to help the user agent specify which representation is best suited for the user